iterative/mlem.ai/content/docs/user-guide/data.md

 ```

 Clearly, every DataFrame was saved along with some metadata
 about it.
-One can of course check the contents of these files.
+You can, of course, easily inspect the contents of these files,
+starting with the CSV representing the DataFrame's contents:

 ```cli
 $ head -5 .mlem/dataset/train.csv